Try Praising.ai free

 Use Reviews for Business Intelligence

-Negative reviews reveal patterns you might miss otherwise: common complaints show what issues appear repeatedly, service gaps reveal where you're consistently falling short, training needs identify which staff members need additional support, and process improvements highlight what systems could work better.
+Negative reviews reveal patterns you might miss otherwise: common complaints show what issues appear repeatedly, service gaps reveal where you're always falling short, training needs identify which staff members need extra support, and process improvements highlight what systems could work better.
 Track review themes monthly and adjust operations accordingly.

 Even negative reviews often contain positive elements.
 Acknowledge them: "Thank you for noting that our food quality was excellent, even though the service was slow.
 We're working on our timing to match our culinary standards."